 |Dual link DVI-I||2560 x 1600||7.92 Gbit/s||Digital and analog|

-Both DVI-D and DVI-I are becoming more and more obsolete and should only be used in the event HDMI or DisplayPort is unavailable.
-This is because both HDMI and DisplayPort offer superior image quality and performance.
+Both DVI-D and DVI-I are becoming more and more obsolete and should only be used in the unfortunate event that HDMI or DisplayPort are unavailable.
+DVI simply isn’t as good as HDMI or DisplayPort which both offer superior image quality and performance.